Even though it's all around us, most of us simply don't spend a lot of time thinking about color, do we?

 Go give it a try yourself!
 If you play with color, consider carefully the "vibe" you want for your site and take a serious examination of your current content, you'll find the color scheme that works best for you.

 Want to get start playing around with color on your website?
-Pagecloud let's you build and publish a one page website for FREE!
-Get started today!
+Get started with Pagecloud for FREE!